EngReteti/Software---engineer---portfolio-/Java-programming/Java-programming/Web-design/Web-design/DSA/DSA/Database-management/Database-managent/Networking-distributed systems/Networking & distributed systems/README.md

      Concept: Data replication and Leader Election.
      Goal: A simulation of 3 nodes where one node acts as a "Leader" to coordinate data storage across the other two nodes.

+Objective: Build reliable communication between networked nodes.

+Feature: Multi-threaded server and a 3-node distributed simulation with Leader Election.

+Why: Shows mastery of Concurrency and the ability to build systems that handle multiple users simultaneously